Kriptikz/anchor-transfer-ownership/README.md

 Then from within our own program.
 This works!

 Now let's try to zero out the data and send ownership back to the SystemProgram.

+So, I'm unable to zero out the data, I'm not good enough with Rust to see the problem.

+But, if I send all the lamports out of the account it can no longer pay rent and then gets automatically cleaned up.

+Now all the data is cleared from the account and I can basically reinitialize it however I want.
+To the SystemProgram or my own program.